microsoft/vscode-docs/docs/languages/java.md

 > **Note**: The Coding Pack for Java is only available for Windows and macOS.
 For other operating systems, you will need to manually install a JDK, VS Code, and Java extensions.

-If you have already installed VS Code and want to add Java support to it, we recommend to use the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), a collection of extensions suggested by Microsoft:
+If you have already installed VS Code and want to add Java support to it, we recommend to use the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), a collection of extensions suggested by Microsoft:

 1. [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 2. [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)